-The processor Intel Core i3-1005G1 is developed on the 10 nm technology node and architecture Ice Lake U. Its base clock speed is 1.20 GHz, and maximum clock speed in turbo boost 3.40 GHz.
-The processor contains 2 processing cores supported 2 memory.
-To make a right choice for processor upgrading, please get familiar with the detailed technical specifications, characteristics and benchmark testing results.
+The processor Intel Core i3-1005G1 is developed on the 10 nm technology node and architecture Ice Lake U. Its base clock speed is 1.20 GHz, and maximum clock speed in turbo boost - 3.40 GHz.
+Intel Core i3-1005G1 contains 2 processing cores.
+To make a right choice for computer upgrading, please get familiar with the detailed technical specifications and benchmark results.
+Check socket compatibility before choosing.

 Intel Core i3-1005G1 processor review - Benchmark and Specs